masiddique/sds/README.md

 ## Install the libraries

-You're provided with a file that contains the required libraries for this course.
+You're provided with a file (`requirements.txt`) that contains the required libraries for this course.
 These libraries are:

 ```
 pandas